What To Do If Your Parents Have No Retirement Savings

 With more remote and flexible job opportunities nowadays, it’s easier than ever for retirees to earn extra money from home.

-If they need some inspiration then I share loads of ways to make extra cash from home and online right here on this website.
+If they need some inspiration, then I share loads of ways to make extra cash from home and online right here on this website.
 To start, here are 60 ways to make money at home that I’ve tried and tested.
 Follow these steps to make £1000 in one month at home.
 And, if they’re ever short on time, try these methods for how to make money in one hour.

 Step 6: Consider Their Healthcare and Future Care Needs

 Healthcare costs can be one of the biggest expenses in retirement.
 It’s crucial to plan for potential medical bills, long-term care, or assisted living.
+Healthcare is also one of the most unpredictable expenses in retirement.

 Key Considerations for Long-Term Care Planning